The Hardy inequality and the heat equation with magnetic field in any dimension: The magnetic field

-where~$\wedge$ and~$\otimes$ denote the wedge and tensor products, respectively.
-Here we have also introduced the comma notation for partial derivatives (\ie\ $A_{k,j}=\partial A_k/\partial x^j$ in~\eqref{magnet}), which we shall consistently use throughout the paper.
-It follows from~\eqref{magnet} that $B$~can be identified with a covariant skew-symmetric tensor field of order~$2$ with coefficients $B_{jk}=A_{k,j} - A_{j,k}$. $B$~is smooth in the sense that its coefficients are smooth.
+Given a smooth 1-form~$A$, we introduce a $2$-form~$B$ as the exterior derivative of~\eqref{magnet.intro}.
+The form $B$~can be identified with a covariant skew-symmetric tensor field of order~$2$ with coefficients $B_{jk}=A_{k,j} - A_{j,k}$, where we have introduced the comma notation for partial derivatives (\ie\ $A_{k,j}:=\partial A_k/\partial x^j$). $B$~is smooth in the sense that its coefficients are smooth.